JOFLOX/Bash_project_ITI/Notes.md

 - some messages are not clear
 - showing column type in pk

+## `drop_table.sh`
+- if no tables exist, show message and return to menu
+- if user choosed wrong table, show error message and return to drop table

 # Issues
 - enter column length message is not clear
 - select if table empty dont show any data and show an info